aihua-li12/Biclustering-SSVD/index.md

 This is an introduction page for Python package `SSVDpkg_663proj21`.

 Sparse singular value decomposition (SSVD) is an algorithm proposed for biclustering [1], realized by low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.
-Package `SSVDpkg_663proj21` provides functions to realize the SSVD algorithm in Python and optimizes the process.
-Codes are optimized by `Cython`, a C-extensions in Python.
+Package `SSVDpkg_663proj21` provides functions to realize the SSVD algorithm in Python and optimizes the process via `Cython`, a C-extensions in Python.

-A complete document for package `SSVDpkg_663proj21` is the [package source page](https://github.com/aihua-li12/Biclustering-SSVD), where we have presented the codes optimization procedures.
+A complete document for package `SSVDpkg_663proj21` is provided on the [package source page](https://github.com/aihua-li12/Biclustering-SSVD), where we have presented the codes optimization procedures.
 Simulation examples and real data application on a tumor dataset [2] are also included in the document.
 Besides, comparative analysis between SSVD, SVD, and SPCA are performed.

 For more information, click [package source page](https://github.com/aihua-li12/Biclustering-SSVD).